EliasHasle/patch-interpolation/README.md

 A UMD bundle, compatible with CommonJS and usage in browsers via the script tag, resides in the `build` folder.

-<a href="https://cdn.jsdelivr.net/gh/EliasHasle/patch-interpolation/build/patch-interpolation.js" download>Click here to download UMD bundle</a>
+<a href="./build/patch-interpolation.js" download="patch-interpolation.js">Click here to download UMD bundle</a>